misterz12/interpolationcode/README.md

  - `sudo apt-get install python3-pip postgresql-server-dev-9.5 libspatialindex-dev`
  - `sudo pip3 install psycopg2 rtree`
- - copy the source files or use git `git clone REPO_URL` and review the settings file
+ - copy the source files or use `git clone REPO_URL` and review the settings file (paths, database connection details etc.)

 ##Processing
 There are two scripts that need to be used: `downloader.py` and `main.py`.